NOF - Culture and Religion

 Culture and Religion

 Question of the Week - Did God create evil?
-(01/30/2003)

-The BreakPoint answer provided: The answer must be no. God did not create evil.
+The answer must be no. God did not create evil.
 The absolute goodness of God is a first principle of Christian thinking.

 What is evil?
 I believe most people would agree that killing another person is very evil.
 However, if I fall asleep while driving and the car subsequently kills other people, maybe even passengers in my car, we would consider this a tragic accident but not necessarily evil.
 The distinction between an evil action and just an accident is whether the act was willful.
-If I intentional drive my car into a crowd to kill people that is evil.
+If I intentionally drive my car into a crowd to kill people that is evil.

 The determination of evil rests on the decision to perform the action.
 An evil action is typically one that harms another human being.